jvos415/BidLite/frontend/README.md

 BidLite is a web application built to help small scale plumbing companies bid jobs within a matter of seconds.
 It consists of two main components, the bid machine and user's job list.
 User's additionally have the ability to add/edit job factors for unique job scenarios.

-BidLite was built using PostgreSQL, Node.js, React.js, Express.js, Javascript, CSS and Redux.
+BidLite was built using PostgreSQL, Node.js, React.js, Express.js, Javascript, CSS, Sequelize and Redux.

 The live application can be viewed and tested here: https://bidlite.onrender.com